DucManhPhan/DucManhPhan.github.io/_posts/2020-12-12-The-neccessary-commands-in-VIM.md

 ## Commands in Normal Mode
 - y : yank (copy) text specified by motion (!important)

+    For example, if we want to copy from the current position to the end of line, then we have:
+    - The normal mode command to move to the end of line is $.
+So we can copy to the end of the line with **y$** and paste with **p**.
+    - To copy/paste between different instances, we can use the system clipboard by selecting the * register, so the commands become ```*y$``` for copying and ```*p``` for pasting.

 - yy : yank (copy) the current line
 - Y : yank (copy) the current line.
-- p : put the yanked content.
+- p : put the yanked content after the cursor.

     Notice that yanking will move text to a special VIM reserved buffer, and not to your usual clipboard.
 We can manage two different clipboards.
 The first way, we can paste from with **Ctrl + Shift + v** in editing mode.
 The second way, with **p** (in the normal mode).

     For example, if we want to duplicate multiple line, then we will combine to the Y character with this p.
 So, we have: **Yp**.

+    gp and gP - paste content and move the cursor after that content.

+- P: put the copied content before the cursor.

 - d : delete text specified by motion (!important)

+    For example, d{motion} with motion can be: j, k, $, 0.
+    - dj - delete from the current line to the below line.
+    - dk - delete from the current line to the above line.
+    - d$ - delete from the current cursor to the end of line.
+    - d0 - delete from the current cursor the the begin of line.

 - dd : delete the current line
 - c : delete text specified by motion and go to insert mode (!important)
 - x : delete character under the cursor